 - Take professional guidance when needed.
 If you find it hard to plan your fasting routine or healthy meals, you can look for professional help.

 For guidance with planning your intermittent fasting meals, check out – 21-Day Intermittent Fasting Meal Plan.
 Here you will get customized meal plans, easy and quick recipes, and also tips to get started with your fasting.
 You will get a complete nutrition-based meal plan for your intermittent fasting.

 There is some research that claims that intermittent fasting works better for men than women.
 As every individual is different, results may not be the same for all.
-A 2005 study has indicated that alternate day fasting worsened the blood glucose level in women and the same was not observed in men.
+A 2005 study has indicated that alternate day fasting worsened the blood glucose level in post-menopausal women and the same was not observed in men.
 Hence, if you experience any variation in your blood sugar while following intermittent fasting, consult your doctor.

 You can follow a less restrictive type of fasting with a short fasting window or 12-hour intermittent fasting to avoid the risk of blood sugar fluctuations.